Architectural Abstracts 9 and 16 May 2026

 Part 2 Field Trip Requirements

-A camera suitable for capturing images, preferrable in RAW.
+• A camera suitable for capturing images, preferably in RAW.

-Both wide angle and short telephoto lenses are useful for creating abstract.
-A 24-70 mm zoom lens would provide a good level of versatility.
+• Both wide-angle and short telephoto lenses are useful for creating abstract images.
+A 24-70 mm zoom lens would provide good versatility.

 Saturday 16 May 2026